flyaway1217/ResearchBlog/content/DirectProbe.md

   can fit well.
 - If $n$ is larger than the number of label, then some labels are distributed across multiple clusters.
-This means the decison boundary that can separate the clusters is non-linear.
+This means the decision boundary that can separate the clusters is non-linear.
 Consquently, this scenario calls for a more complex classifier, e.g. a multi-layer neural network.